-The Contractor Saw comes with a 40 tooth, 10 inch combination saw blade.
+The contractor saw comes with a 40 tooth, 10 inch combination saw blade.
 The blade may be lightly coated in oil to prevent rusting.
 Clean the blade thoroughly before you use it for the first time.
 If you wish to install a different blade, use a high quality blade that does not have anti-rust coatings on the teeth (e.g., lacquer, wax, etc.).
 Such coatings can interfere with (or potentially defeat) the ability of the system to detect contact.
 Blades with depth-limiting shoulders may take longer to stop in the event of an accident than standard blades, and you could receive a more serious injury.
 Therefore, SawStop recommends using blades without depth-limiting shoulders.

-The SawStop safety system is designed for use with standard 10 inch blades with kerfs from 3/32 inch to 3/16 inch.
-Blades with kerfs much thinner than 3/32 inch should not be used because those blades might not be strong enough to withstand the force applied by the brake when it activates.
+The SawStop safety system is designed for use with standard 10 inch blades with kerfs from $^3/{32}$ inch to $^3/{16}$ inch.
+Blades with kerfs much thinner than $^3/{32}$ inch should not be used because those blades might not be strong enough to withstand the force applied by the brake when it activates.
 As a result, those blades might deform and stop more slowly in the event of an accident, resulting in a more serious injury.
-Blades with kerfs much thicker than 3/16 inch are heavier than standard 1/8 inch kerf blades.
+Blades with kerfs much thicker than $^3/{16}$ inch are heavier than standard $^1/{8}$ inch kerf blades.
 Therefore, those blades should not be used because they may stop more slowly than standard blades in the event of an accident, resulting in a more serious injury.

-To install the blade or dado set, use the open end of one of the blade wrenches included with the saw to hold the arbor behind the arbor flange, and use the closed end of the other blade wrench to loosen the arbor nut (see Fig. 32).
+To install the blade or dado set, use the open end of one of the blade wrenches included with the saw to hold the arbor behind the arbor flange, and use the closed end of the other blade wrench to loosen the arbor nut (see Fig. 29).
 The arbor nut is right-hand threaded so turn the nut counter-clockwise to loosen it and clockwise to tighten it.
 After removing the arbor nut and arbor washer, install the blade or dado set and reinstall the arbor washer and arbor nut.
-The saw is designed for use with 8 inch dado sets up to 29/32 inch wide.
-For dado widths larger than about 3/8 inch, do not use the arbor washer.
+The saw is designed for use with 8 inch dado sets up to 13 / ${16}$ inch wide.
+For dado widths larger than about 3 / ${8}$ inch, do not use the arbor washer.
 Instead, tighten the arbor nut directly against the dado set.
 Use the blade wrenches to tighten the arbor nut securely.

-If you install a dado set, you will also need to install an optional dado brake cartridge and an optional dado table insert (see page 57 and page 85).
-A dado set cannot be used with the standard SawStop® brake cartridge or table insert.
+If you install a dado set, you will also need to install an optional dado brake cartridge and an optional dado table insert (see pages 58 and 103).
+A dado set cannot be used with the standard $SawStop^{®}$ brake cartridge or table insert.

 WARNING!
 Do not attempt to use saw blades made of materials that are electrically non-conductive (e.g., abrasive blades, blades with plastic hubs, etc.).
-The SawStop[®] safety system will not allow the saw to operate if these blades are installed.
+The SawStop® safety system will not allow the saw to operate if these blades are installed.